rakibul-islam-raju/CoachSync/README.md

 ### Step 4: Access URLs

-Once the server is up and running, you can access the following URLs:
+Once the backend is up and running, you can access the following URLs:

 - Frontend: https://localhost:5137
 - API Documentation: https://localhost:8000